Quant-Insight/Qi_Risk/Portfolio/portfolio_analysis.md

     #
     # Output:
     #        * Excel file showing the missing assets.
+    #        * Excel file with the assets without enough historical data.
     #        * Excel file with the covered portfolio analysis, including the following sheets: